 We believe ex-offenders should have an equal chance to become employees or volunteers.
 Having a criminal record does not automatically mean you can’t work here.
 We will take the time to consider the offence, the role and the risk.

-We pride ourselves on being an equal opportunities employer for everyone regardless of age, disability, gender identity, race, religion and beliefs, sex and sexual orientation.
+We pride ourselves on being an equal opportunities employer for everyone regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (including colour, nationality, ethnic or national origin), religion or belief, sex (gender) or sexual orientation.
 Our workforce should represent our community.

 We are particularly keen to increase applications from Black and Minority Ethnic groups as they are currently under-represented.
 This said, all applications are only considered on merit.